 Once a child feels good about their progress, they no longer need an external reward.
 Feeling satisfied with their accomplishment IS the reward.

-External rewards become problematic when they are used to make children “compliant” with tasks that are very hard for them.
+External rewards become problematic when they are used to make children “compliant” with tasks that are too hard for them.
 For instance, child may be able to override their need for movement by staying still throughout the school day, only to fall apart from exhaustion at home.
-If we rely on external rewards too long or put too much emphasis on them, we end up encouraging children to ignore their internal body needs in order to gain access to the external reward of points on a sticker chart.
+If we rely on external rewards too long or put too much emphasis on them, we end up encouraging children to ignore their internal body needs to gain access to the external reward of points on a sticker chart, which rarely leads to intrinsic motivation.

 What About Rewards Systems and Behavior Charts?

 While setting expectations for everyone is important and necessary, popular school-wide systems like Positive Behavior Interventions and Support (PBIS) are problematic for many neurodivergent students.
-Knowing what’s expected of you doesn’t magically make you have the skills to be able to do it.
+Knowing the behavioral expectations won’t magically make you have the skills to be able to do it.
 Many students will adjust to the behavioral expectations of school based on a school-wide plan, but some will not be able to.
 When a student cannot meet school-wide expectations, not due to a lack of trying hard enough, but due to a weakness in their neurodivergent brain, we need to start problem-solving.

 As parents and educators, if we see or hear a pattern of a child feeling defeated or negative about themselves, we need to take action.
-Negative self-talk often means students are trying their hardest but are looking around at their peers and realizing they can’t do what’s expected within the current situation.
+Negative self-talk often means kids are trying their hardest but for some reason believe they should have done better.
 This is the time to connect and get curious about what is hard for a child in any given situation then balance that with the expectations set before them.

 If using an individualized behavior chart to track progress, it must be private.
 When behavior charts are shown to everyone, these visual systems gain power rooted in earning external rewards from the teacher by being emotionally regulated and compliant.